 The Oorks: Bred for War

-During the three-thousand year reign of the Fae, war was commonplace amongst the kingdoms of mankind.
+During the three-thousand year reign of the Fae, war was commonplace.
 Be it wars between feuding Fae despots or efforts to bring unruly free nations under heel, there was a constant need for soldiers to fight on the front lines.
 Since most Fae viewed humanity as a labour animal, it is only natural that the more agriculturally minded would attempt selective breeding to improve their available population.
 The fruit of their labour was a race of people who were taller, stronger, and tougher than any other, and raised in a culture of violence that made them excellent warriors.
-Known as Oorks (a Fae word meaning 'harsh' or 'uncivilized'), this race became at once the most respected and most oppressed by the Fae.
+Known as Oorks (a Fae word meaning 'harsh' or 'uncivilized'), this race became both the most respected and most oppressed by the Fae.
 Ironically, this also led them to be the first race to shrug off the yoke of slavery, and to ride up to reclaim the Human Realm from the Fae.

 Ooks, generally speaking, are about a head taller than other humans, with wide shoulders and stout frames being common to both genders.
 They are naturally gifted athletes, and it's rare to find Oorks (even ones who do not pursue warfare as their profession) who are not noticeably more muscular than other people.
 Most Oorks have plain facial features, with flattened noses and dark eyes.